btjanaka/dance-old/README.md

 write results to a directory.
 PLOTHIST - Take in data files from the previous step and use matplotlib to generate histograms of the Wiberg bond orders.
-SELECT - Make a final selection of molecules from the ones generated in the GENERATE step and write results to a directory.
+SELECT - Make a final selection of molecules from the ones generated in the GENERATE step.
+Writes the smallest molecules of a given "fingerprint" to a SMILES file.
+(See README for more info about fingerprints.
 Note that when a part of this script "writes results to a directory", that means it generates a directory with the following files: mols.smi - molecules from that step stored in SMILES format, mols.oeb - the same molecules stored in OEB (Openeye Binary) format, tri_n_data.csv - data about the trivalent nitrogen in each molecule, tri_n_bonds.csv - data about the bonds around the trivalent nitrogen in each molecule, props.binary - binary storage of DanceProperties for the molecules